-Most petty thefts are charged as misdemeanors.
-However, if the value of the property taken is $50 or less, prosecutors have discretion to charge the crime as an infraction as long as the defendant has no previous theft convictions.
-An infraction is a preferable outcome for the defendant since it requires no jail time and has a maximum fine of $250.
+While most petty thefts are charged as misdemeanors, when the value of the property in question is $50 or less, the prosecutor has the discretion to charge the crime as an infraction, as long as this is the defendants first theft offense.

 On the other hand, the district attorney also has discretion to charge a petty theft offense as a felony if the defendant has previous theft convictions.
 Because the charging of a petty theft varies with the circumstances of the alleged crime, the criminal record of the defendant, and the disposition of the prosecutor, it's vital for you to be represented by an experienced criminal defense lawyer.